mikeeus/task-server/README.md

 ## Reverser

-Reversing is done by a rails controller:
+Reversing is done by making a post request to `/reverse`.
+The request is handled by the `ReverseController`:

 ```ruby
 class ReverseController < ApplicationController